Name of Canada: Use of Dominion

+The terms Dominion and Dominion of Canada, although arcane, continued to be used occasionally in Government of Canada publications and educational materials, albeit not in legal or official documents.
 For instance, in 2008 the Canadian government registered the Maple Leaf Tartan, designed in 1964, with the Scottish Tartans Authority.
-The tartan's alternate name is "Dominion of Canada."
+The tartan's alternate name is "Dominion of Canada".

-The term Dominion and Dominion of Canada is also used in a colonial historical sense, having been used to distinguish contemporary (post-1867) Canada from either the earlier Province of Canada or from the even earlier The Canadas and modern history of the current realms.
+These terms are also used in a colonial historical sense, having been used to distinguish contemporary (post-1867) Canada from either the earlier Province of Canada or from the even earlier The Canadas and modern history of the current realms.
 The terms have also been used to distinguish the federal government from the provinces, though in this usage, "federal" has replaced "dominion".
 For example, The Canadian Almanac stopped using Dominion of Canada in 1964.